mongodb-developer/SocialStats/README.md

 * **How to Move**: If the Staging build passes—meaning that all of the tests pass—the Staging build will automatically push the code changes to production.
 So instead of having a manual `git push` or a pull request trigger our move to Production, the Staging Build does the `git push` for us.
 * **Git**: The code is in the Prod git repo.
-* **Stitch and Atlas**: We still have the GitHub auto deployment feature configured, so the push to the Prod Repo is going to trigger a deployment to our Prod Stitch App.
-That Prod Stitch App is associated with a Prod Atlas Project where our prod data is stored.
+* **Realm and Atlas**: We still have the GitHub auto deployment feature configured, so the push to the Prod Repo is going to trigger a deployment to our Prod Realm App.
+That Prod Realm App is associated with a Prod Atlas Project where our prod data is stored.
 * **Travis CI and Tests**: The push to the Prod Repo is going to trigger our Prod Build.
 The Prod Build only runs the unit tests.
 Recall that our integration and UI tests interact with our database, and we don’t want to mess up our Prod database, so we’re only running our unit tests.
 In my case, the pipeline stops here.
 You may have monitoring or other tools or tests you want to run here.
 It all depends on what your team’s requirements are.